uis-no/dat550-2025/hands_on_transformers/README.md

-# code example that uses Hugging Face's transformers library to train a BERT model for the IMDB sentiment classification task.
+# Code example that uses Hugging Face's transformers library to train a BERT model for the IMDB sentiment classification task.
 - This example covers training, predicting, saving, and loading the model.
 - Ensure you have installed the necessary packages before running the code:
 ```